tomjoht/tomjoht.github.io/_posts/2016/2016-01-21-apply-agile-principles-to-personal-projects.md

 * Create a Java project that solves some problem.
 * Contribute to Java documentation at a project at work.

-When you finish all of these tasks, you feel confident that you'll have completed the project of being able to proficiently read Java code.
+When you finish all of these tasks, you'll feel confident that you'll have completed the project of being able to proficiently read Java code.

 ## 3. Prioritize the backlog